ybaris/Stock-and-Cryptocurrency-Price-Prediction-Using-Sentiment-Analysis-Project/README.md

-# Stock and Cryptocurrency Price Prediction Using Sentiment Analysis - Int. to Natural Language Processing---DATA-690
+# Stock and Cryptocurrency Price Prediction Using Sentiment Analysis Project

+## Int. to Natural Language Processing---DATA-690

 Performed multiple homeworks and 1 project for this course.